csatuic/cs361-website-old/_homeworks/homework2.md

 Before you start, please make sure to set up your environment correctly.
 You have two options for this homework:

 1. Use `systems[1-4].cs.uic.edu` (e.g. systems1, systems2, etc.), or
-2. Use the `.devcontainer` folder that is included with the skeleton code to set up your Docker container environment. **Before opening your workspace in the container, you need to modify both `Dockerfile` and `devcontainer.json` files and replace the `netid` with your UIC NetID (`ARG USERNAME=netId` and `"remoteUser": "netId"`).**
+2. Use the `.devcontainer` folder that is included with the skeleton code to set up your Docker container environment. **Before opening your workspace in the container, you need to modify both `Dockerfile` and `devcontainer.json` files and replace the `netid` with your UIC NetID (`ARG USERNAME=netId` and `"remoteUser": "netId"`).** After opening the workspace in the container, please install `ltrace` and `strace` using `sudo apt update && sudo apt install ltrace strace -y`.

 In either case, when you run `whoami` command in the terminal, it should return your UIC NetID.
 Please note that if the result is different than your NetID, your secrets will not be accepted by the autograder.